Ministry for Culture and Heritage

 The Ministry of Culture and Heritage (MCH) is dedicated to supporting New Zealand’s arts, media, heritage and sports organisations, including Creative New Zealand, the New Zealand Symphony Orchestra, RadioNZ and many more.

-MCH also produce a range of public resources, including Te Ara – The Encyclopedia of New Zealand and NZ History Online.
+MCH also produces a range of public resources, including Te Ara – The Encyclopedia of New Zealand and NZ History Online.
 Since 2011, the text for both of these sites is licensed under a Creative Commons Attribution-NonCommercial 3.0 New Zealand Licence.

 As Matthew Oliver, Manager of the Web Team at MCH, puts it, “We recognised that the taxpayer has paid for this content to be developed, and were aware of plans around NZGOAL, and we saw our content as part of that.”

-NZGOAL refers to the New Zealand Government Open Access and Licensing framework, which encourages public sector agencies to use Creative Commons licences, to enable the public to share, remix and reuse publicly funded content.
+NZGOAL refers to the New Zealand Government Open Access and Licensing framework, which encourages public sector agencies to use Creative Commons licences to enable the public to share, remix and reuse publicly funded content.

 The team was happy to fulfil the principles of NZGOAL, as they had already recognised the importance of disseminating their content.
 “The more we could get our content used, the more we justify our work.
 By making our content available for reuse, we show that our content is important, that there is a need.